 About Program Proposals

-We are seeking proposals for sustained learning communities or seminars, or for a more involved series of workshops, or for hosting a significant one-time event (such as bringing in a prominent speaker).
-We anticipate awarding up to $5000 per program, which can include an honorarium for a facilitator or speaker, honoraria for participants, supplies, travel expenses, etc. This funding can enable you to make a meaningful commitment of time and resources, enabling participants to learn together, develop new skills, collaborate, and innovate.
+We award up to $5000 per program, which can include an honorarium for a facilitator or speaker, honoraria for participants, supplies, travel expenses, etc. This funding can enable you to make a meaningful commitment of time and resources, enabling participants to learn together, develop new skills, collaborate, and innovate.
 Securing matching funds would be considered positively in evaluating proposals.

-All faculty, lecturers and staff are eligible to submit a Program Request Form.
+Eligibility: All faculty, lecturers, and staff are eligible to submit a Program Request Form.
 The beneficiaries of the program must be primarily faculty and/or lecturers.
 Past recipients of this award are ineligible to be funded in two consecutive application cycles.
 Preference will be given to new proposals as opposed to those repeating past programs.
 Significant modifications of past programs will be treated as if they were new programs.

 All applications are reviewed by the Faculty Development Center Advisory Council (FDCAC).

 The application deadline for funding during the summer/fall 2024 semesters is Monday, March 11th.
 Click the link below to apply.

 Cynthia Macknish, Retreating to Write: Advancing the Scholarship of Teaching and Learning (SoTL) Towards Publication